electronics-and-drives/bondtools/README.md

 ### GUI

-The GUI of the tool can be invoked from the menu bar of the VLE.
+The GUI of the tool can be invoked from the menu bar of the VLS.
 Go to the element *Bondtools* and click on *Draw Bondwires*.
 As a result, a GUI is shown: